The First 72 Hours

 About the workshop

-• About your responsibilities as an individual and how you can best prepare for emergencies
+• Learn about your responsibilities as an individual and how you can best prepare for emergencies

 • Explore how, together as a community, you can build knowledge and reduce vulnerabilities